JensBender/chatgpt-cover-letter-generator/README.md

 <!-- USAGE -->
 ## Usage
 ### Enter Information
-+ Enter the URL of the job posting and your motivation to apply for the job in your_target_job.py.
++ Enter the URL of the job posting and your motivation to apply for the job in `your_target_job.py`.
-+ Enter your OpenAI API key, name, address, phone number, email, education, work experience, skills, salary expectations and possible start date in your_secrets.py.
++ Enter your OpenAI API key, name, address, phone number, email, education, work experience, skills, salary expectations and possible start date in `your_secrets.py`.

 ### Create Cover Letter
-+ Run cover_letter_generator.ipynb to create three cover letter suggestions.
++ Run `cover_letter_generator.ipynb` to create three cover letter suggestions.
 + Pick the best cover letter, fine-tune it to your needs and use it to apply for the job.
-+ To create a cover letter in German language, run cover_letter_generator_de.ipynb.
++ To create a cover letter in German language, run `cover_letter_generator_de.ipynb`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>